Order of Merit: Eligibility and appointment

 Honorary members form another group, to which there is no numerical limit, though such appointments are rare; individuals from countries in the Commonwealth of Nations that are not headed by King Charles are therefore considered foreigners, and thus are granted only honorary admissions, such as Nelson Mandela (South Africa) and Mother Teresa (India).

 Upon admission into the Order of Merit, members are entitled to use the post-nominal letters OM and are entrusted with the badge of the order.

 Insignia

 The insignia consists of a badge, which consists of a golden crown from which is suspended a red enamelled cross pattée, itself centred by a disk of blue enamel, surrounded by a laurel wreath.
 The obverse of the badge's central disk bears the words FOR MERIT in gold lettering, while the reverse bears the royal cypher of the reigning monarch in gold.
 The insignia for the military grouping is distinguished by a pair of crossed swords behind the central disk.

 The ribbon of the Order of Merit is divided into two stripes of red and blue.
+The neck ribbon is 50 mm in width, while the ribbon bar width is the standard British 32 mm size for military or civilian wear.
 Men wear their badges on a neck ribbon (as a necklet), while women wear theirs on a ribbon bow pinned to the left shoulder, and aides-de-camp may wear the insignia on their aiguillettes.

-Since 1991, it has been required that the insignia be returned upon the recipient's death.
+Since 1991, the insignia must be returned upon the recipient's death.